Court: government can’t block immigrant teens from abortion

-WASHINGTON (AP) — A federal court in Washington told the Trump administration Friday the government can’t interfere with the ability of pregnant teens in the country illegally and being held in federal custody to obtain abortions.
+WASHINGTON (AP) — A federal court in Washington told the Trump administration Friday that the government can’t interfere with the ability of pregnant immigrant teens being held in federal custody to obtain abortions.

-The court issued an order Friday evening barring the government from “interfering with or obstructing” pregnant immigrant children in federal custody from accessing abortion counseling or abortions, among other things, while a lawsuit proceeds.
+A judge issued an order Friday evening barring the government from “interfering with or obstructing” pregnant minors’ access to abortion counseling or abortions, among other things, while a lawsuit proceeds.
+The order covers pregnant minors being held in federal custody after entering the country illegally.

-Lawyers for the Department of Health and Human Services, which is responsible for sheltering children who illegally enter the country unaccompanied by a parent, had said the department has a policy of “refusing to facilitate” abortions.
+Lawyers for the Department of Health and Human Services, which is responsible for sheltering children who illegally enter the country unaccompanied by a parent, have said the department has a policy of “refusing to facilitate” abortions.
+And the director of the office that oversees the shelters has said he believes teens in his agency’s care have no constitutional right to abortion.

-The American Civil Liberties Union brought a lawsuit, which U.S. District Court Judge Tanya Chutkan also Friday allowed to go forward as a class-action lawsuit.
+The American Civil Liberties Union brought a lawsuit on behalf of the minors, which the judge overseeing the case also Friday allowed to go forward as a class action lawsuit.

 Most Read Nation & World Stories